-66.7% of the insured's average daily wage in the last three months is paid from the day after the disability began until full recovery or certification of permanent disability.
+66.7% of the insured's average daily wage in the three months before the disability began is paid from the day after the disability began until full recovery or certification of permanent disability.
 The benefit is paid monthly.

 Permanent Disability Benefits